Freyja335/Dotfiles/README.md

 A collection of configs for my most used linux apps

 # Why does this repo exists?
-It so that when i distro-hop i can easly reconfigure my system with just one command
+It is so that when i distro-hop i can easly reconfigure my system without tweaking each app everytime

 # What makes this repo different than other dotfiles repos
 My repo includes configs with almost no tinkering, just some nice ease-of-use changes form the originals